PluraGate/SyriaHub/SETUP.md

-# Syrealize Setup Guide
+# SyriaHub Setup Guide

-This guide will help you set up the Syrealize project from scratch.
+This guide will help you set up the SyriaHub project from scratch.

 ## Prerequisites Checklist